“There’s always this kind of fight for the soul of Douglas County.”

 Rob Preuhs: Why people move to that place is primarily for jobs opportunities, and Colorado has grown its jobs.
 And folks are attracted for cost of living as well.
 Particularly, it doesn’t seem like it from a Colorado perspective, but relative to California, for instance, it’s much cheaper.
 So this seems like an attractive place, particularly for a same level salary.
 And then on top of that, you have this kind of mountain outdoors mentality, and actually really attractive to younger voters.
 So younger voters tend to be more liberal.
 Folks from California tend to bring their politics here.
 And that’s not to say that it’s offset to some extent from folks moving from the Midwest, for instance, but even so, that kind of self-selection, who’s moving, right, is part of it.

-The Denver Metro Area has seen much of the state’s population growth, leading to the expansion and diversification of the neighborhoods surrounding the city.
+The Denver metro area has seen much of the state’s population growth, leading to the expansion and diversification of the neighborhoods surrounding the city.

 Rob Preuhs: But I also think we’ve become much more urban.
 Denver proper has seen growth over the last 20 years.
 We’re also more diverse racially and ethnically.
 All those tend to correlate with more Democratic-oriented voting.